 Traffic generation needs to happen before we have lead generation.
-Whenever we ask CEOs and sales directors of small and medium-sized businesses, “what is the biggest struggle that you're facing in your company right now that relates to sales and marketing?”
+Whenever we ask CEOs and sales directors of small and medium-sized businesses, “What is the biggest struggle that you're facing in your company right now that relates to sales and marketing?”
 Lead generation always comes up very high.
-Sometimes there’s a word that comes in front of leads -- qualified, quality, targeted.
+Sometimes a word comes in front of qualified, quality, targeted leads.
 But with regard to needing more leads, there’s a non-stop thirst for leads.

-A lot of the ways that people generated leads historically with the traditional marketing and sales playbook, just don't work as well as they used to.
+Historically, people generated leads with the traditional marketing and sales playbook in many ways that don't work as well as they used to.
 For decades, sales teams relied on cold calling and cold emails.
-But cold calling is not terribly effective today, because no one answers their phone anymore without caller ID.
+But cold calling is not terribly effective today because no one answers their phone anymore without caller ID.

 Cold emails are an uphill climb as well.
-Between Google Priority Inbox and aggressive filtering, it’s tough to get messages through to people that you don't have a pre-existing relationship with.
+Between Google Priority Inbox and aggressive filtering, getting messages through to people you don't have a pre-existing relationship is tough.

 In general, the marketplace has spoken.
 They've gotten tired of getting interrupted for selfish reasons.
-That's the reason why you see people paying for satellite radio -- when they're in the car they don't have to get interrupted non-stop with obnoxious commercials.
-When they're watching TV at home, the DVR started it, but subscription services like Netflix, Hulu, and Amazon Prime video have proved that people are fed up with getting interrupted with annoying crap, and they're willing to pay for subscriptions to avoid it.
+That's the reason why you see people paying for satellite radio -- when they're in the car, they don't have to get interrupted non-stop by obnoxious commercials.
+When they're watching TV at home, the DVR started it.
+Still, subscription services like Netflix, Hulu, and Amazon Prime Video have proved that people are fed up with getting interrupted by annoying crap.
+They're willing to pay for subscriptions to avoid it.

-In a digital-first world, people are doing tons of research before they get to you.
-So much so that as much as 70% of their decision is made up before you have an opportunity get a chance in edgewise.
+In a digital-first world, people do tons of research before they get to you.
+So much so that as much as 80%+ of their decision is made up before you have an opportunity to get a chance in edgewise.

 How are we going to be relevant in that first 70%?

 We have to have a way to attract strangers into visitors and convert those visitors into leads.
 Why do we need to convert visitors into leads?
-Because unless your company is selling something at a very inexpensive price point that’s seen as an impulse purchase, more than likely there is a sales cycle.
+Because unless your company is selling something at a very inexpensive price point that’s seen as an impulse purchase, more than likely, there is a sales cycle.
 There's a buyer’s journey -- sometimes it's days, sometimes it's weeks, sometimes it's literally years.
-But we need to understand and we need to measure and try to optimize and improve on our ability to close sales faster at the right price points in the right kind of context.
+But we need to understand and measure and try to optimize and improve our ability to close sales faster at the right price points in the right kind of context.

 It starts by having a relationship with those people -- with people that fit the buyer personas.